dpbmm/PythonInstruction/python_class_at_mm/python_lecture_notes_20150112.md

                 print "%s\r" % i,
         ```

-     * Ask questions about the table of Escape Sequences.
+     * What are the various things in the [the table of Escape Sequences](http://learnpythonthehardway.org/book/ex10.html#escape-sequences)?

 ### Any questions about the command-line material?